 Where Apple Card fits in my wallet

-Before I eventually decided to apply for the Apple Card, my big question was where it would fit in my credit card mix and if it would have actual benefit aside from the novelty.
+Before I eventually decided to apply for the Apple Card, my big question was where it would fit in my credit card mix and if it would have actual benefits aside from the novelty.
 Well it turns out there are at least a few places where the Apple Card bests my other options.
 The obvious one is with Apple purchases, which earn 3% back.
-Although I don’t have any large computer or phone purchases in my near future, this could be a huge perk when I do.
+Although I don’t have any large computer or phone purchases in the near future, this has been a great perk in the past.

 The 2% Apple Pay category has also proven more useful than I would have originally assumed.
-Since obtaining the card, I’ve used it at both Target and the Disneyland Resort to double the cashback I’d earn if I were to use either my Discover It or Uber Visa cards (although using the Apple Card for restaurants at Disneyland instead of the Uber Visa would be a step down).
+Since obtaining the card, I’ve used it at places like Target or services such as Lyft to double the cashback I’d earn if I were to use either my Discover It or one of my other cards.
 Surely there are other retailers that will fall into this same gap in my credit card reward structure — plus, with Apple Pay continuing to expand — the list will likely grow with time.
 Basically, rather than getting a flat 2% card like the Wells Fargo Active Cash or City Double Cash card, I just use the Apple Card to fill my 2% base (almost) everywhere.

 No foreign transaction fees

-Another area where I could see Apple Card coming in handy is overseas.
-While I now have several cards that come without foreign transaction fees, there might be an opportunity to increase the cashback I’m earning by using Apple Pay.
-If my experiences in Hong Kong and Toronto are any indications, contactless payment technology in other parts of the world is way ahead of us, meaning Apple Pay is accepted nearly everywhere.
-Thus I’m glad that the Apple Card combines extra perks for these types of transactions with no international payment fees so I can get the most of my on-the-road spending.
+Another area where Apple Card has come in handy is overseas.
+While I now have several cards that come without foreign transaction fees, there has been an opportunity to increase the cashback I’m earning by using Apple Pay.
+If my experiences in Hong Kong, Toronto, and France are any indications, contactless payment technology in other parts of the world is way ahead of us, meaning Apple Pay is accepted nearly everywhere.
+Thus I’m glad that the Apple Card combines extra perks for these types of transactions with no international payment fees so I can get the most out of my on-the-road spending.

-After a few weeks of use, I’m still not 100% sure what the timeline looks like in terms of when purchases are made and when your earnings reach your Apple Cash card.
-However I can say it’s still a pretty darn quick turnaround.
+I’m still not 100% sure what the timeline looks like in terms of when purchases are made and when your earnings reach your Apple Cash card.
+However I can say it’s a pretty darn quick turnaround.
 I’ve found that this arrangement actually inspires me to use my cashback balance for statement credit, whereas I typically bank my rewards more with other cards.
 At the same time, I can see how this (near) instant gratification could cause others to spend more.
-Thus, just like any credit card, your personality and spending habits will determine whether this feature is a good or bad thing.
+Thus, just like with any credit card, your personality and spending habits will determine whether this feature is a good or bad thing.

 Digital card color